 On May 1, 2015 ("Grant Date"), the Company granted to its CEO, options to purchase 10,000,000 shares of our common stock under the 2015 Plan, valued at \$2,500,000 (based on the Black Scholes valuation model on the date of grant).
 The options will vest 50% on the first anniversary of the Grant Date ("First Year Vest") and the remaining 50% of the shares shall vest in twelve (12) equal installments on the first day of each calendar month following the first anniversary of the Grant Date beginning on June 1, 2016 and ending on June 1, 2017 ("Second Year Vest"), provided that CEO is continuously employed by the Company from the Grant Date through such applicable vesting date.
 Notwithstanding the foregoing, 100% of the shares of the Company's common stock subject to the Option shall fully vest if the Company shall successfully sell all of the shares of its common stock included in the primary offering of such common stock by the Company pursuant to the registration statement on Form S-1 to be filed with the Securities and Exchange Commission within ninety (90) days of the Grant Date.
-The First Year Vest options will amortize to expense over a 12 month period beginning May 2015 through April 2017.
-The Company recognized expense of \$524,163 and \$871,706 for the three and nine months ended September 30, 2015, respectively, within stock based compensation - related party in the accompanying Statement of Operations with the remaining \$1,628,294 to be recognized over the remaining vesting period.
+The First Year Vest options will amortize to expense over a 12 month period beginning May 2015 through April 2016 and the Second Year Vest options will amortize to expense over a 24 month period beginning May 2015 through April 2017.
+The Company recognized expense of \$518,465 for the three months ended March 31, 2016 within stock based compensation - related party in the accompanying Statement of Operations with the remaining \$585,666 to be recognized over the remaining vesting period.